virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 Like any branch of computer science, you can find dozens of similar libraries that do more or less the same things, and in the case of Machine Learning model building, it's no different.

-Virgilio suggests you to focus on one particular library in order not to risk wasting your time and especially because it is the most widespread and supported.
+Virgilio suggests you focus on one particular library in order not to risk wasting your time and especially because it is the most widespread and supported.

 [Scikit-Learn](https://scikit-learn.org/stable/) is one of the most complete, mature and well-documented libraries for Machine Learning tasks.
-It comes out-of-the-box with powerful and advanced models that offers facility functions for the data science process.
+It comes out-of-the-box with powerful and advanced models that offer facility functions for the data science process.

 Also, they have a [wonderful map](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) to guide you in finding the right ML model for the problem you want to solve.